 Is It the Future of Agriculture?

-By 2050, the world’s population is expected to grow by another 2 billion people, and feeding it will be a huge challenge.
+By 2050, the world’s population is expected to grow to 9.7 billion people, and feeding it will be a huge challenge.
 Due to industrial development and urbanization, we are losing arable lands every day.
-Scientists say that the Earth has lost a third of its arable lands over the last 40 years.
+In 2015, scientists reported that the Earth had lost a third of its arable lands over the previous 40 years.

 We don’t know how much more we are going to lose in the next 40 years.
 Increasing food demand due to a growing population along with ever decreasing arable lands poses one of the greatest challenges facing us.
 Many believe that vertical farming can be the answer to this challenge.
 Is vertical farming the future of agriculture?
 Let’s find out!